procoder4606/MAIL_genrator/README.md

     response = model.generate_content(prompt)
     return response.text
 If that still doesn't work, let's check which models are available:
-Create a test file test_models.py in your MailMate folder: pythonimport google.generativeai as genai
+Create a test file test_models.py in your MAIL-GENRATOR folder: pythonimport google.generativeai as genai

 # Your API key